wannabewayno/JupiterToys/README.md

 ```
 Setting the ENV var `BASE_URL` before running the action will allow you to target the runner's traffic to that domain.

+Simply include this with the `with` parameter when setting up the e2e workflow in your repository.

 ### Pre-deployment
+A pre-deployment strategy can be setup to ensure that E2E tests are before deploying code to a hosted environment.
+By spinning up a web server or docker container
-Using this strategy pre-deployment will allow a developer to spin up a webserver locally via checking out the code and running a webserver or spinning up a docker container.
-The test runner will then make all requests to the BASE_URL instead (hosted on the same machine).
+locally' through a GitHub Actions runner that works in conjunction this custom action, A developer provide the BASE_URL of the web serivice and the test runner will then make all requests to the BASE_URL instead.
 This allows you to effectively test code changes pre-deployment so you can take action before anything get's launched to the world.

 ### Post-deployment
-After a deployment is successfull, set the runner to the BASE_URL of the environment that's been deployed (testing/staging/production) to test that the new deployment works as intended.
+After a deployment is successful, set the runner to the BASE_URL of the environment that's been deployed to (testing/staging/production).
+This strategy can then be used to test the new deployment works as intended.

 ## Future Work
 ### Playwright Abstraction